Nityasaha13/CarSell/README.md

 <h3>Car selling platform</h3>

-##How this is made

 <p>
-  It is using framework, all the pages and designs are customly created.
-This project not completed, custom user posts feature will be added.
+  It uses the WordPress framework, and all the pages and designs are custom-created.
+This project is not completed, a custom user posts feature will be added.
 </p>